1. How can I obtain a scholarship?

 2. How do I pay the college application and test registration?

-You should approach your commercial bank’s foreign exchange department so that an application can be made to the Reserve Bank of Zimbabwe in order to obtain a US bank draft.
+You can use your Nostro or Visa card to pay for fees online after checking with your bank for activation.
 Alternatively, find a relative or friend overseas who is willing to write checks in foreign currency to pay these application and test fees.
-Students in Zimbabwe taking the SAT exams may register for these in cash at the US Educational Advising Center in Harare.
+Students in Zimbabwe taking the SAT/ACT can register online.
+For SAT register on collegeboard.org and for ACT register on act.org

 3. After gaining admission to a U.S. college/university, what college expenses will I incur?